-4. Paired-Comparison Testing
+4. Paired-comparison testing

-The most direct way to test the hypothesis of discriminatory employer behavior in upscale restaurants is to observe those employers making employment decisions when they are not aware of being observed.
-However, in making such observations we still need to control for differences in employee qualifications to isolate the effect on employment outcomes of workers' demographic characteristics.
-A research technique allowing us to do so is paired-comparison testing, also called employment auditing, situation testing or simply testing (Bendick, 1999; Bendick, 2007b).
+The most direct way to test the hypothesis of employer discrimination is to observe those employers making employment decisions when they are not aware of being observed.
+However, in making such observations we still need to control for differences in employee qualifications.
+A research technique that allows to do so is matched pair testing (Bendick, 1999, 2007).

-Paired-comparison testing is a systematic research procedure for creating controlled experiments in which to observe employers' candid responses to employees' personal characteristics.
+Matched pair testing is a systematic research procedure creating quasi-experiments in which to observe employers' candid responses to employees' personal characteristics.
 In this procedure, pairs of research assistants ("testers") apply simultaneously for the same actual job vacancy.
 Within each tester pair, employee characteristics likely to be related to employee productivity are controlled by selecting, training, and credentialing testers to appear equally qualified for the positions they seek.
-Simultaneously, personal characteristics unrelated to job performance are experimentally manipulated by pairing testers who differ in one or more personal characteristics, such as race.
+Simultaneously, personal characteristics unrelated to job performance are experimentally manipulated by pairing testers who differ in one personal characteristic, such as race.
 If testers within a pair experience substantially different responses to their job-seeking efforts, few assumptions and little analysis are required to interpret that difference as the employer's reaction to that characteristic.

-Since 1990, several dozen well-documented testing studies have been completed in selected labor markets across the U.S. (e.g., Boston, Chicago, Milwaukee, New York, San Francisco, Washington, nationwide) for a range of occupations (e.g., sales workers, office/clerical employees, management trainees) and demographic groups (e.g., African Americans or Hispanics paired with whites, holders of "green card" work permits paired with native-born U.S. citizens, women paired with men, or 57 year olds paired with 32 year olds).
-In testing studies which examine all stages of the hiring process and pair race-ethnic minorities with whites, the proportion of tests in which minority job seekers are treated substantially less favorably than their equally-qualified white testing partners has typically averaged between 20% and 25% (Bendick, 1999; Bendick, 2007b).
-Thus, the consensus from this research is that significant discrimination against race-ethnic minorities continues to operate throughout the US labor market.
+Since 1990, several dozen well-documented testing studies have been completed for a range of locations (e.g., Boston, Chicago, Milwaukee, New York, San Francisco, Washington, nation-wide), occupations (e.g., sales workers, office/clerical employees, management trainees), and demographic groups (e.g., African Americans or Hispanics paired with whites, holders of "green card" work permits paired with native-born U.S. citizens, women paired with men, or 57 year olds paired with 32 year olds).
+In testing studies examining all stages of the hiring process and pairing race-ethnic minorities with whites, the proportion of tests in which minority job seekers were treated substantially less favorably than their equally qualified white testing partners has typically averaged between 20% and 25% (Bendick, 1999, 2007).
+Thus, the consensus in this research is that significant discrimination against race-ethnic minorities continues to operate throughout the US labor market.